Nedre Stjørdalen Municipality

-Nedre Stjørdal or Nedre Stjørdalen is a former municipality in the old Nord-Trøndelag county in Norway.
+Nedre Stjørdalen is a former municipality in the old Nord-Trøndelag county in Norway.
 The municipality existed from 1850 until its dissolution in 1902.
-The 340 km2 municipality covered the western part of what is now the municipality of Stjørdal in Trøndelag county.
+The 340 km2 municipality covered the western part of what is now Stjørdal Municipality in Trøndelag county.
 The administrative centre was located at Værnes where Værnes Church is located.

-History
+General information

-The municipality was established in 1850 when the old municipality of Stjørdalen was divided into Øvre Stjørdal (population: 5,100) and Nedre Stjørdal (population: 6,543).
-On 1 January 1902, Nedre Stjørdal was dissolved and it was divided into three new municipalities: Lånke (population: 1,449), Skatval (population: 2,125), and Stjørdal (population: 3,158).
+The municipality was established in 1850 when the old Stjørdalen Municipality was divided into Øvre Stjørdalen Municipality (population: 5,100) and Nedre Stjørdalen Municipality (population: 6,543).
+On 1 January 1902, Nedre Stjørdalen Municipality was dissolved and it was divided into three new municipalities: Lånke Municipality (population: 1,449), Skatval Municipality (population: 2,125), and Stjørdal Municipality (population: 3,158).

 Name

 The municipality (originally the parish) is named after the Stjørdalen valley (Stjórardalr).
 The first element is the word Nedre which means "lower", referring to the fact that it is the lower part of the valley.
 The second element is the genitive case of the local river name Stjór (now called the Stjørdalselva river).
 The meaning of the river name is unknown.
 The last element is dalr which means "valley" or "dale".